deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt5-cremation.md

 Fiin’s head duck-nodded all by itself, unbidden.
 So did the others’.

 “...Rebar taught me a lot.
 I taught him a lot.
-He...
-He was *important.* There’s a trillion billion stars out there that don’t matter for shit, but *he* mattered.
+He...He was *important.* There’s a trillion billion stars out there that don’t matter for shit, but *he* mattered.
 That’s what this is about.”

 Daar looked into the fire for a long moment.
 Before long it had grown into a raging inferno, and was causing enough air current to ruffle the longer fur around his neck.